Cysharp/R3/README.md

 * Backpressure should be left to [IAsyncEnumerable](https://learn.microsoft.com/en-us/dotnet/csharp/asynchronous-programming/generate-consume-asynchronous-stream) and [Channels](https://devblogs.microsoft.com/dotnet/an-introduction-to-system-threading-channels/).
 * For distributed processing and queries, there are [GraphQL](https://graphql.org/), [Kubernetes](https://kubernetes.io/), [Orleans](https://learn.microsoft.com/en-us/dotnet/orleans/), [Akka.NET](https://getakka.net/), [gRPC](https://grpc.io/), [MagicOnion](https://github.com/Cysharp/MagicOnion).

 In other words, LINQ is not for EveryThing, and we believe that the essence of Rx lies in the processing of in-memory messaging (LINQ to Events), which will be our focus.
-Our main intended uses are UI frameworks and game engines, and we are not concerned with communication processes like [Reactive Streams](https://www.reactive-streams.org/).
+We are not concerned with communication processes like [Reactive Streams](https://www.reactive-streams.org/).

 To address the shortcomings of dotnet/reactive, we have made changes to the core interfaces.
 In recent years, Rx-like frameworks optimized for language features, such as [Kotlin Flow](https://kotlinlang.org/docs/flow.html) and [Swift Combine](https://developer.apple.com/documentation/combine), have been standardized.
 C# has also evolved significantly, now at C# 12, and we believe there is a need for an Rx that aligns with the latest C#.